Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 Here the word 'model' is representative of a statistical/machine learning or AI model.
 The aim of model building is to get further insights from the data and to understand the statistical significance of any identified patterns so far.

+* Will the models aim to describe what exists or predict?
+The modelling strategy will depend on this.
 * Who will carry out the model building?
 * What tools will be required to carry out model building?
   * Are licences required?
 Give details if yes.